Münchner Stadtbibliothek im Motorama

 18. January 2026

 There is a very wide range of console games here.
 This is my favorite spot among the München StadBis.
 I couldn't borrow the game I wanted for months because of reservations then I found out that my classmate had it from Motorama 😄 I went there to give it back instead of my friend and asked the employer if I can also borrow it right away.
-She checked and since there was no one reserved lent me and extended it for me on-site.
+She checked and since there was noone reserved lended me and extended it for me on-site.
 Generally the employers (especially the young ones) are so kind, friendly and they talk English.
 I never used there to study or read books.
-I wish there were more English book options but still OK since I can access a variety of digital media.
+I wish there were more English book options but still OK since I can access to variety of digital media.

 HH